adamahrens/GetSwifty/README.md

 Can also cache response to continually return it.

-Both Download and Upload have delegate callbacks for details on task
+Both Download and Upload have delegate callbacks for details on task.
+Can use those to present progressViews or other detailed information.

+`NetworkLinkConditioner` can be used to simulate your network speeds.
+Download from Apple Developer Tools

+Network tasks provide the ability to cancel, pause, and resuming.
+When you `pause` store the provided `Data` to then pass to `resume`

+### Background Downloading & Websockets

+Aside from the `Data`, `Upload` and `Download` tasks.
+We have two additional ones for `WebSocket` and `Stream`.

+In order to support your app to download in the background.
+You need to configure your `URLSessionConfig.networkServiceType` to be of `.background`.
+You'll need to implement the `delegate` methods. iOS will eventually call an `AppDelegate` callback.

+### URLSession & Combine